Cache-Control Headers for Image and Video Assets

 Adaptive Bitrate Streaming & Chunk-Level Caching

-Video delivery requires segmented caching strategies.
-HLS and DASH manifests should use short-lived max-age values with stale-while-revalidate to accommodate live updates.
+HLS and DASH manifests should use short-lived max-age values with stale-while-revalidate to accommodate live playlist updates.
 Media segments (.ts, .m4s) benefit from immutable caching once encoded.
-Codec selection heavily influences chunk size and cache eviction frequency.
-For a technical breakdown of encoding efficiency and bandwidth implications, consult Understanding Video Codecs: VP9 vs H.265 vs AV1.
-Proper segment caching reduces rebuffering events by up to 35% and optimizes CDN edge storage.
+Proper segment caching reduces rebuffering events and optimizes CDN edge storage.
+For codec-level context, see Understanding Video Codecs: VP9 vs H.265 vs AV1.

 | Component | Cache Strategy | Rationale |